-Essential oils and pets: Everything you
+Essential oils and pets: Everything you need to know

-Many people rely on the therapeutic benefits of aromatherapy to treat a wide range of ailments and to enhance their mental, emotional and physical wellbeing.
+Many people rely on the therapeutic benefits of aromatherapy to treat a wide range of ailments and to enhance their mental, emotional and physical well-being.
 From stress to insomnia and chronic pain to anxiety, essential oils seem to be the answer to almost anything.

-As the holistic benefits of essential oils are becoming increasingly well-known, people are beginning to question what other uses essential oils may have and how else they could put aromatherapy to use around their house.
+As the holistic benefits of essential oils are becoming increasingly well known, people are beginning to question what other uses essential oils may have and how else they could put aromatherapy to use around their house.

 This has led many people to question how essential oils could be used with their pets.
 Here is everything you need to know about essential oils and pets.

 - Can you use essential oils if you have pets?